buyallmemes/blog-api/posts/20240422-testing-guideline.md

 * Don’t use named constants from the production code.
   What if there’s a type-o?
-  Prefer literal strings and numbers.
-  Even when it means duplication.
+  Prefer literal strings and numbers, even when it means duplication.

 ### Keep assertions simple